Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ```

 Then follow their [installation instructions](https://github.com/openssl/openssl/blob/master/NOTES-WINDOWS.md) for Windows.
-(Note that installing `NASM` is not required.)
+Note that installing `NASM` is not required.

 ## Poco

 **/ ! \\ Poco installation requires [OpenSSL](#openssl) to be installed / ! \\**

-Clone and build Poco:
+Clone and build `Poco`:

 ```bash
 cd F:\Projects